|Best for kids age 7 to 10||Amazon Fire HD 10 Kids Pro Tablet||Check Price||

 - Best for kids over 10: Apple iPad

-- Best tablet for kids who can’t be trusted with nice things: Pritom 7-Inch Kids Tablet
+- Best budget: Pritom 7-Inch Kids Tablet

 There’s a big difference between standard tablets and tablets made for kids under the age of 10.
 Simply put: Don’t hand your clumsy kid an iPad Pro and expect to get it back unscatched.
 The best tablet for kids should be durable, affordable, and highly controllable.
 It should also be fun and functional.